J4n1X/elecSim/README.md

 There are files in the "examples subdirectory to demonstrate the function of the different components.

 stresstest.grid: Attempts to draw a large amount of tiles.
 (Does not stresstest simulation speeds)

-tests.grid: Contains different small circuits which demonstrate the function of different tile types.

 componentGallery.grid: Contains multiple more complex circuits, such as an 8-bit adder, XOR and AND-Gate.
 (See the image above.)